dgraph-io/dgraph-docs/content/enterprise-features/access-control-lists.md

 ```

 {{% notice "tip" %}}
-As parsing JSON results on the command line can be challenging, embedded in this snippet are some alternatives to extract the desired data using popular tools, such as [the silver searcher](https://github.com/ggreer/the_silver_searcher) or the json query tool [jq](https://stedolan.github.io/jq).
+Parsing JSON results on the command line can be challenging, so you will find some alternatives to extract the desired data using popular tools, such as [the silver searcher](https://github.com/ggreer/the_silver_searcher) or the json query tool [jq](https://stedolan.github.io/jq), embedded in this snippet.
 {{% /notice %}}

 ## User and group administration